 The resort streamlined its waste management operations, diverted more waste to recycling, compost, or reuse, and started minimizing packaging and other wasteful practices.
 As a result, Whistler Blackcomb has reached a point where 60 percent of its waste is diverted from the landfill.
 It’s still working toward that zero waste goal, with regular auditing and a clear plan to get there.

 To offset its energy use, Whistler Blackcomb worked with local energy providers to install a micro hydro renewable energy plant.
-Seven years after starting operations, it returns an equivalent of the resort’s annual demand to the grid.
+Several years after starting operations, it returns an equivalent of the resort’s annual demand to the grid.
 Whistler Blackcomb reports that its sustainability programs have resulted in $1,000,000 in annual savings and increased employee and guest satisfaction.

 Diverting waste and reducing or offsetting energy use are two worthwhile endeavors, but they aren’t the only ways to make your business more sustainable.
-As part of its International Year of Sustainable Tourism for Development, the United Nations World Tourism Organization highlights five ways tourism can contribute to sustainability:
+As part of its International Year of Sustainable Tourism for Development, the United Nations World Tourism Organization highlighted five ways tourism can contribute to sustainability:

 - Inclusive and sustainable economic growth

 - Resource efficiency, environmental protection and climate change

 Reducing our environmental impact is just one part of securing a sustainable future for everyone.
 Whatever your goals, strong leadership and a supportive organizational culture will go a long way to helping you reach them.

 When it comes to activism-based values, communication can be almost as important as action.

 Look at a company like Ben & Jerry’s.
 Despite its focus on product — tasty, rich ice cream — its fans know it a brand with a progressive political agenda.
 That brand positioning isn’t a happy accident, or the result of a few pro-environment carton labels (though that’s part of it).
 It’s the result of a lot of hard, sometimes frustrating work.